druglogics/bool-param-maps/docs/index.md

 </div>

 :::{.green-box}
-We observe that the higher the number of neighbors is ($\ge 10$), the better UMAP classifies the models to distinct (super-) clusters representing the different MCC classes.
+We observe that the higher the number of neighbors is ($\ge 10$ with a balanced *target weight* of $0.5$), the better UMAP classifies the models to distinct (super-) clusters representing the different MCC classes.
 :::

 ## Performance vs Fitness {-}